hyamazak0318/US_firearm_fatality/README.md

     - Identifying the top 5 states with each high and low firearm ownership rates
     - Examining the associations between firearm ownership rate and firearm fatality rate for the 10 states by creating the scatter plot for each state
     - Investigating how firearm ownership rate and firearm-related fatality rate have changed over time in each state by coloring the data points by year
-    - Exploring how firearm ownership rate and firearm-related fatality rate have changed over time across the U.S. by plotting data points over the 45-degree line.
+    - Exploring how firearm ownership rate and firearm-related fatality rate have changed over time across the U.S. by plotting data points over the 45-degree line

 ## Output and Implications